nuvla/documentation/docs/nuvlaedge/nuvlaedge-software/configuration.md

 ========

 When installing the NE, there are a number of environment variables which can be set in order to customize the NuvlaEdge software.
 Once installed, the NE's configuration can only be changed through an update on full re-installation of the NE.
-This can be done locally, or via Nuvla [TODO: is this true?].
+This can be done locally, or via Nuvla [TODO: is this true?
+Yes if we understand re-installation as calling docker-compose up again].

 # Environment Variables